Second new 'nuke-sniffer' jet delivered at Offutt

 Hopkins said their prior service in the Air National Guard means they are in better shape than the 55th Wing workhorses.
 He said Guard tankers typically rack up fewer flight hours and are maintained by National Guard mechanics who care for the same aircraft for years, unlike in the active-duty Air Force.

-“Offutt flies their jets hard,” he told The World-Herald in 2020.
+“Offutt flies their jets hard,” he told the Omaha World-Herald in 2020.
 “Airplanes that come out of the Guard and Reserve have been pampered.”

 During the conversion, the long aerial refueling booms have been removed from the former tankers, and the flight controls and avionics modernized to match the other 24 C-135 variant aircraft in the 55th Wing fleet.